jhdrn/TextPub/README.md

 * **SortOrder**: Can be specified by putting an integer within brackets _after_ the page title (an example: `# My page title [5]`

 ### Snippets
-All files in the `/snippets` folder are converted to `Snippet`'s which contains the following properties:
+All files in the `/snippets` folder are converted to `ISnippet`'s which contains the following properties:

 * **Content**: The HTML-formatted contents of the snippet.